 Note: This article is intended to discuss whether the use of the expression "born again" is simply one of semantics or if it has major doctrinal implications.
 It is not intended to discuss where the Greek term gennao is or should be translated as begotten as opposed to born: that may be the subject of a second article (but I will add that the Liddell & Scott Greek-English Lexicon, does use "beget" as the primary definition on page 344 of the 1996 version which I own; as does Danker's Greek-English Lexicon, 3rd edition, 2000, page 193).

 For years the old Worldwide Church of God (WCG) taught that we were begotten children of God who would be born again at the resurrection.
-About 14-20 years ago this changed.
-Essentially the teaching became that of the Protestants: once you accept Jesus as your savior you are born again, and that if you are only begotten now you are not a child of God.
+About 30 years ago this changed.
+Essentially the teaching of those who then led it became that of the Protestants: once you accept Jesus as your savior you are born again, and that if you are only begotten now you are not a child of God.
 Over time, WCG, like many Protestant sects, also began to teach that the laws of God were done away (and now WCG/GCI clearly teaches that they were).

 I also believed Jesus when he said, "That which is born of the flesh is flesh, and that which is born of the Spirit is spirit" (John 3:6).
 I just felt that the Protestant issue was really only one of semantics, or definitions.
 Not only was I unaware of where this doctrinal change would lead, I had neglected the history of how it developed.

 Hislop seemed to feel that the concept of being born again with baptism originally was a pagan corruption of the fact that God saved Noah in an ark from the flood (many ancient civilizations recorded the flood).
-As Noah lived before and after the flood, he was believed to be in some sense "born again".
+As Noah lived before and after the flood, he was believed to be in some sense "born again" by some of the pagans).
 The water of the flood is supposed to be a type of baptism.
-After some baptismal type ceremony (which did not require immersion in some cultures), the re-born individual was assured entrance to some version of paradise.
+After some baptismal type ceremony (which did not require immersion in some cultures), the re-born individual was assured entrance to some version of paradise, as per some pagans.